Columbus Child Endangerment Attorney

 How Our Criminal Defense Lawyers Can Help You Fight Child Endangerment Charges in Ohio

-At Koenig & Owen, LLC, our Columbus criminal defense attorneys are committed to fighting tirelessly on behalf of our clients.
+At James D. Owen, LLC, our Columbus criminal defense attorneys are committed to fighting tirelessly on behalf of our clients.
 When you ask us to defend you against your child endangerment charges, we will:

 Search for Exculpatory Evidence

 Quite often, the best way to get Ohio child endangerment charges dismissed is to prove that you could not have committed the crime.
 To use this defense technique, however, you will need to provide the court with a lot of exculpatory evidence.